Skip to content

 Forms, Retraction and Limitation

 The methods of commission cover both the assertion of facts contrary to reality and the malicious omission of relevant circumstances, always requiring the inaccuracy to affect substantial points and not accessory or irrelevant ones for the judicial decision.
-Timely retraction is expressly provided in Art.
-462 CP: if the responsible party retracts their false statements before judgment is rendered in the proceedings, they are exempt from punishment, and the judge must impose instead the (mitigated) penalty of Art.
-456 CP (false accusation and denunciation) where appropriate.
+Retraction under Art.
+462 CP calls for a distinction that is often overlooked here: the exemption from punishment laid down in that provision applies only to false testimony given in criminal proceedings.
+In civil, employment, commercial or contentious-administrative proceedings, retraction does not exempt from punishment, because Art.
+462 CP does not reach those procedures.
+Correcting the statement before judgment is rendered nevertheless retains real defensive value: it may ground the general mitigating circumstance of confession (Art.
+21.4 CP), where it occurs before the witness learns that proceedings are directed against them, or of reparation of the harm (Art.
+21.5 CP), and it weighs appreciably in the individualisation of the penalty.
 The statute of limitations is 5 years (Art.
 131 CP, as a less serious offence), counted from consummation —placed by doctrine at the end of the false statement—.
 The offence of civil perjury frequently concurs with other types: procedural fraud (Art.
 250.1.7 CP), simulation of a crime (Art.
 457 CP), false denunciation (Art.
 456 CP), use of forged document (Arts.
 393 and 396 CP) and, where applicable, offences against moral integrity or privacy when the lie attacks fundamental personal rights.

 Defence Strategy